s-abrown/Visualisation2022/Test/Readme.md

 ### III.
 A pie graph to offer viewers a side-by-side comparison of El-P and Killer Mike's lyrical themes across the entire 'RTJ4' album.

-The third grap is a pie chart which offers the user a side by side comparison of each of the eight main categories between El-P and Killer Mike.
+The third graph is a pie chart which offers the user a side by side comparison of each of the eight main categories between El-P and Killer Mike.
 The user can toggle between each category and read the results given beneath the parameter selection.
 The graph and its results are colour-coded according to each speaker.

 ![image](markdownImages/pieChart.png)